 Vortex Induced Vibrations or Motions (VIV/VIM)

-Vortex Induced Vibrations or Motions (VIV/VIM) are important issues for the oil & gas industry.
+Vortex Induced Vibrations or Motions (VIV/VIM) are important issues for the oil and gas industry.
 Model tests play a significant role in the evaluation of VIV/VIM.

 Vortex shedding occurs on all blunt bodies subject to current.
 The vortex shedding results in alternating cross-flow forces on the body.
 If the natural frequencies of the body motions and of the vortex shedding approach each other, lock-on may occur, meaning that the vortex shedding synchronizes with the transverse oscillations of the body, resulting in large amplitudes.